 The Stot surname is generally thought to derive from the Middle English word "stott," meaning a "steer," or "bull."
-As such it was likely originally an occupational
+As such it was likely originally an

 .
 Some instances of the name in

 may have come from the Viking name Stoti, which likely arrived with the 9th century Norse colonization of Strathclyde and Aberdeenshire.

 where Andrew Stott was a Burgess there in 1490.
 Later, Margaret Stote held a

-This web page shows only a small excerpt of our Stot research.Another 169 words (12 lines of text) covering the years 1656 and 1691 are included under the topic Early Stot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stot research.Another 85 words (6 lines of text) covering the years 1656 and 1691 are included under the topic Early Stot History in all our PDF Extended History products and printed products wherever possible.